 To help support our blogging activities, our site contains affiliate links.
 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
 Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-I am a stay at home mom with 4 children and since we live on one income, I choose to be frugal.
+I am a stay-at-home mom with 4 children and since we live on one income, I choose to be frugal.
 Thankfully, that comes naturally to me.
 However, being a woman, I fit the stereotype of loving to shop.
-I love fashion, new clothes, and I want the latest look…even if my husband and children are the only ones that will see me! lol
+I love fashion, and new clothes, and I want the latest look…even if my husband and children are the only ones that will see me! lol

 How does one accomplish this on a tight budget?
 Over the years I have learned a few tricks that help me grow my wardrobe without shrinking my budget.
 Here’s how you too can buy more clothes, spend less money!